MCKINNEY, TX -- The 15-year-old who shot the now viral McKinney pool party video is telling his side of the story to NewsFix.

-"The cops showed up and the parents immediately started yelling, 'You need more cops, there's too many of them.'
+"The cops showed up and the parents immediately started yelling, 'You need more cops, there's too many of them!'
 And most of the kids weren't even involved," Brandon Brooks explained.
 "It was a fight between a mom and girl, which had nothing to do with all the other kids that she apparently needed more cops for."

-So, why wasn't he handcuffed too?
+So, why wasn't Brandon handcuffed, too?

-"I was one of the only white people in the area when that was happening," Brooks told NewsFix.
-"You can see in part of the video where he tells us to sit down, and he kinda like skips over me and tells all my African-American friends to go sit down."
+"I was one of the only white people in the area when that was happening.
+You can see in part of the video where he tells us to sit down, and he kinda like skips over me and tells all my African-American friends to go sit down," Brandon told NewsFix.

 "I think she was quote-unquote 'running her mouth.'
-And she has freedom of speech and that was very uncalled for him to throw her to the ground," Brooks said.
+And she has freedom of speech and that was very uncalled for him to throw her to the ground," Brandon Brooks said.
 "When he pulled his gun, my heart dropped.
 As soon as he pulled out his gun, I thought he was going to shoot that kid.
 That was very scary."

-"They're just going to discriminate against them because they're black," Brooks said.
-"What if that was your kid getting slung to the ground?
+But 15-year-old Brandon Brooks isn't buying it, "They're just going to discriminate against them because they're black.
+What if that was your kid getting slung to the ground?
 Would you still be talking about them in the way that you are?"